EIG Web Hosting Brands and the Best Alternatives 2023

 HostMonster

-HostMonster offerS basic web hosting services with an upgrade to a pro version which includes more features.
+HostMonster offers basic web hosting services with an upgrade to a pro version which includes more features.
 They also provided VPS and dedicated hosting.

-Some features include unlimited disk space, unlimited domain hosting and 3 different webmail solutions.
+Some features include unlimited disk space, unlimited domain hosting, and 3 different webmail solutions.

 Out of the three examples of EIG, web hosts Bluehost and HostGator stand out and can arguably be the more popular of their companies.